AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 The content tree can be used to quickly navigate the site hierarchy within the side panel and view much information about the pages in the current folder.

-Using the content tree side panel in conjunction with a list view or cards view, users can easily see the hierarchical structure of the project and navigate easily across the content structure with the content tree side-panel, as well as view detailed page information in the list view.
+Using the content tree side panel with a list view or cards view, users can easily see the hierarchical structure of the project.
+They can easily navigate across the content structure with the content tree side-panel, and view detailed page information in the list view.

 ![Content Tree](assets/bh-26.png)